PressCrew/buddypress-links/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyPress Links is a drop in link and rich media sharing component for BuddyPress 1.5 and higher
+BuddyPress Links is a drop-in link, image, video and other rich media sharing component for BuddyPress 1.5 and 1.6

 == Description ==

-#### What is BuddyPress Links?

-BuddyPress Links is a drop in link and rich media sharing component for BuddyPress 1.5 and higher
+#### Overview

+If you're running a BuddyPress community, and would like to give your members the ability to easily share content from across the web, this is your solution!
+BuddyPress Links allows your members to quickly and easily share links, images, videos, and other rich content.

+All links that are shared by your community (with privacy mode set to public) are displayed in a central directory where your members can filter, vote, and comment on them.

-Try out the fully functional demo at http://demo.presscrew.com/
+> *If you are anxious to try it out, go to the fully functional demo at http://demo.presscrew.com/*

-Link is completely integrated with...
+Links is fully integrated with these BuddyPress core components:

->Profiles, Activity Stream, Widgets, Notifications, Admin Bar, Admin Dashboard
+> *Profiles, Activity Stream, Widgets, Notifications, Admin Bar, Admin Dashboard*

+This deep integration adds a powerful new social tool through which your members can interact:

+* Your members can see the links they've submitted on their own profile, as well as other's.
+* Privacy settings allow your members to have total control over who sees which links.
+* A new activity stream tab is added so your members can quickly see new links which have been added by friends or by other members from across the site.
+* Your members can comment and vote on each other's links.
+* A powerful ranking algorithm turns your links directory into a social book-marking destination.

+We've seen some amazing examples of BuddyPress Links in action.
+Use it to create a directory of images or videos (with built-in lightbox support) for your members to vote upon.
+Or use it to build a tutorial section of your community with links pointing to articles or rich media from across the web.
+BuddyPress Links is flexible enough to handle it all.

+#### Feature List

 Members can: